JennyTan5522/Stock-Prediction-Using-LSTM-and-SVR/README.md

 Model using predictive model:
 1. Stacked LSTM:
-   - 100 hidden neurons and use Rectified Linear Unit activation (ReLu) for the activation function.
+   - 4 layers, 100 hidden neurons and use Rectified Linear Unit activation (ReLu) for the activation function.
    - Adam optimizer
    - Number of epochs used to train the model is set to 100 and a batch size of 64.
    - This model can handle sequential data, and it is able to memorize and consider previous inputs and outputs when performing prediction.